sxyazi/go-collection/README.md

   </details>

-- MapKeyBy: Retrieves the set with the value of the given key as the identifier (if there are duplicate keys, only the last one will be kept), only dicts are supported
+- `MapKeyBy` retrieves the set with the value of the given key as the identifier (if there are duplicate keys, only the last one will be kept), only maps are supported

   <details>
   <summary>Examples</summary>